causaest/onrbooks/rbooks-online-extras.md

 Topics include RStudio, classes and types, descriptive stats and data manipulation, graphs, regression, functions, functional programming, package development.
 It has an unfinished aura, and a 2.0 version is in the making.

+08. R for Data Analysis, by Trevor French: https://trevorfrench.github.io/R-for-Data-Analysis/

+Yet another introduction to data analytics with R.

 ### Data Visualization and Graphics

 01. Interactive web-based data visualization with R, plotly, and shiny, by Carson Sievert: https://plotly-r.com/